 - On-site luau: you don’t need to leave your hotel to experience a great luau with the Drums of the Pacific luau

-With 880 rooms on-site, they have plenty of restaurants for their guests.
+With 880 rooms on-site, they have plenty of on-site restaurants for their guests.
 One of our favorite features is the pay by age price of the breakfast buffet (ex: you’ll be charged $5 for your five year old’s buffet breakfast).

 Hyatt Regency Ka’anapali Features